lajanki/steam-game-descriptor/README.md

 The application consists of three parts:
  1. **parsing for training data**
-    The official [Steamworks API](https://partner.steamgames.com/doc/webapi/ISteamApps) does not support fetching actual application descriptions.
-Instead the undocumented API [store.steampowered.com/api](https://store.steampowered.com/api) is used (see also the community Wiki: [https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI))
+    The official [Steamworks API](https://partner.steamgames.com/doc/webapi/ISteamApps) does not support fetching application descriptions.
+Instead the undocumented API [store.steampowered.com/api](https://store.steampowered.com/api) is used.
+The community Wiki: [https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI](https://wiki.teamfortress.com/wiki/User:RJackson/StorefrontAPI) has a reference of the its endpoints.

-    This API is rate limited to 200 requests per 5 minute window(?) and when it comes to descriptions only supports making single requests at a time.
+    This API is rate limited (possibly to 200 requests per 5 minute window) and when it comes to descriptions only supports making single requests at a time.
 To work wihtin these limits, only a small sample of all available Steam apps is used in the training and that sample is slowly fetched via multiple requests.

  1. **training the model**
     Model training is a simple matter of mapping every sequence of _n-1_ words to their successors.
 The model is serialized to a Google Cloud Storage bucket for later usage and retrained regularly.